Patricia J. Johnson: Research and career

 After her PhD, Johnson was a postdoctoral researcher with Piet Borst at the Netherlands Cancer Institute.
 In the Netherlands Johnson worked on Trypanosoma.
 She then joined Rockefeller University, where she worked with Christian de Duve.
 She studied the parasite Trypanosoma brucei, the parasite that causes African trypanosomiasis.

 Johnson joined the University of California, Los Angeles as an assistant professor in 1988, and was promoted to professor in 1998.
 At the University of California, Johnson worked on bacterial evolution.

 Johnson studies the molecular and cell biology of Trichomonas vaginalis, a parasite that causes trichomoniasis, one of the most prevalent sexually transmitted infections worldwide.
 Johnson cloned the first Trichomonas vaginalis gene in 1990.
 She first sequenced the genome of Trichomonas vaginalis in 2007, working with Jane M. Carlton at New York University.
 To sequence the gene required the efforts of 66 scientists working in 10 countries.
 Sequencing the genome revealed detailed information about the mechanism by which Trichomonas adheres to and kills human cells.
 It is estimated that 275 million people worldwide live with the parasite.
+This work elucidated more knowledge on how Eukaryotic cells evolved.
 She investigates the pathogenic mechanisms that permit Trichomonas vaginalis to establish infection.
 Her work considers new means of diagnosing and treating Trichomonas vaginalis.

 Trichomonas vaginalis is one of the most divergent eukaryotes, so provides a good platform to study biodiversity.
 Johnson studies different aspects of trichomonad biology, including drug resistance, organelle biogenesis, gene expression, genomics and host-parasite interactions.
 Johnson is also investigating the link between Trichomonas vaginalis and prostate cancer.
 In 2014 she found that Trichomonas vaginalis secreted a protein that can invade benign cancerous prostate cells.

 She serves as an associate editor of PLOS Pathogens.